cd-athena/GREEM/INSTALL.md

                           libxcb1-dev zlib1g-dev
 ```

+### NVIDIA & CUDA Drivers

+In order to be able to utilize NVIDIA GPUs for the benchmarks, ensure that NVIDIA and CUDA drivers are installed on the system.

 #### FFmpeg with NVIDIA GPU Support

 The guide [How to install FFmpeg with NVIDIA GPU support](https://www.cyberciti.biz/faq/how-to-install-ffmpeg-with-nvidia-gpu-acceleration-on-linux/) lists the necessary steps to install FFmpeg with NVIDIA GPU support.